wildweasel02/wildweasel02/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I'm currently learning android development, SQL programming, web database development, and software engineering.
+🌱 I'm currently learning android development, sql programming, web database development, and software engineering.
 I'm new to Github and still getting acclimated to everything.

+🤔 Some topics that I have been already studying for some time include java programming, data structures, and algorithms.

 ⚡ Fun fact: I am future-oriented and love to think of a better tomorrow.